openequella/openequella.github.io/guides/ReportingGuide.md

 ## Installation

-Versions of the EQUELLA Report Designer  are available for download from the open source community.
+Versions of the EQUELLA Report Designer are available for download from the open source community [here](https://github.com/equella/Equella/releases/tag/v6.4).
 These versions are supported by EQUELLA and use BIRT 2.6.1.

 ### Install the EQUELLA Report Designer
-#### Download the Report Designer files
+Download the Report Designer files

-Install the Report Designer on Windows
+#### Install the Report Designer on Windows
 1. After downloading the archive file appropriate to your operating system.
 2. Unzip the contents of the archive file to a suitable location on a local machine.
 3. Run BIRT.exe to open the BIRT Report Designer